October 8, 2012

 By Karyn Albano

 This past Saturday (October 6th) was the annual Little Buffalo Arts Festival, at the Little Buffalo State Park in a remote area of Perry County, Pennsylvania.
 Along with art, poetry, kids activities and food, was some great free music on two stages.
 On the main stage was entertainment by five different acts of diverse music which ranged from a high school marching band to a national recording artist and many degrees in-between.
 This is the second year we’re covering the music from this festival and the second year it was headlined by Jeffrey Gaines.
-Last year we did an article at DAMES of PA called Gaines and the Rain at Little Buffalo.
+Last year we did an article called Gaines and the Rain at Little Buffalo.
 Unlike last year, however, the rain held off and the crisp fall day ended with lots of sunshine.

 Following the Trinity High School Percussion Ensemble whih started off the entertainment on the main stage, the acoustic quartet Koretzky, Neidig, Gehret & Campbell took the stage.
 These seasoned musicians with decades of combined experieince, played a pleasant set with a haunting quality in the mixture of acoustic bass, guitar, mandolin, banjo, and various other instruments.
 Guitarist Kevin Neidig performed lead vocals on the original songs, which had a mild “outlaw country” vibe.